Step-by-Step APT Guide for NIRCam Parallel Imaging and NIRISS WFSS of Galaxies in Lensing Clusters

 Note that entering a grism exposure in the Science Observation panel automatically adds a blank entry in the Direct Image Exposure Parameters panel, where the filter will automatically match that of the WFSS exposure.
 In the All Exposures Display panel, the order of exposures is listed.
 The entries of these fields cannot be edited directly.
 Instead, any updates made in the Science Observation and Direct Imaging Exposure Parameters panels are propagated to All Exposures Display.

 In the Direct Image Exposure Parameters panel, we entered 13 in the Groups/Int field and 1 in the Integrations/Exp field ("Direct Images" #1).
+We do not change the Two Extra Dithers default of "NO" (introduced in APT v2020.2), since that option is only recommended for the GRISM = BOTH selection in the Sequences dialog.
 As shown in the step-by-step ETC guide, 4 coadded exposures from one NIRISS filter will produce the desired SNR for the imaging observation.
 The All Exposures Display panel shows the first exposure sequence in "Exposures" #1: Direct Image → 9 × GR150C → Direct Image.

 To enter the exposure parameters for the GR150R Grism for the F115W filter, we highlighted "Sequences" 1 in the Science Observation panel, clicked Duplicate, and updated the Grism pull-down of this new entry to GR150R.
 The Direct Images panel was automatically updated to have the same exposure specifications of the direct image of the duplicated exposure ("Direct Images" #2), requiring no additional edits.
 Exposure 2 in the All Exposures Display panel shows the exposure sequence for this set of direct image and WFSS exposures.